dcrowTMH/house_price/README.md

 ### Progress:
 1) house_price_prediction.ipynb
-- Finish the PCA part and started to initiate the dimension reduction repository (04/02/2022)
+- Finish Regression part & Learn about different linear regression model (Ridge/Lasso/Elastic-Net)
-- Upcoming target: Regression part
+- Next target: Find a new data set and apply these skill on it